-Beutel Goodman participates in several other collaborative initiatives and will continue to advance its involvement and enhance its active ownership practices in support of the financial performance and long-term value of each investment.
+Beutel Goodman participates in several collaborative initiatives, including but not limited to the United Nations-supported Principles for Responsible Investing (PRI).
+We will continue to advance our collaborative initiatives and enhance our active ownership practices in support of the financial performance and long-term value of each investment.